jwallden/nebula-snap/README.md

   * `nebula-node.key`
 * Since created certs are placed in `/var/snap/nebula` the cert-functionality needs sudo permissions.
 Not optimal perhaps, but necessary.

+To bypass the above restrictions the snap can be installed with `--devmode`, thereby circumventing the sandboxing in place:

+`sudo snap install --devmode nebula`

 ## Usage

 ### Starting Nebula